RebelGuy/chat-mate/projects/server/readme.md

 - `DISABLE_EXTERNAL_APIS`: [Optional, defaults to `false`] If true, communication with external APIs is disabled (that is, ChatMate is run entirely offline).

 The following environmnet variables are available only for **deployed instances** (that is, where `NODE_ENV`=`debug` || `NODE_ENV`=`release`):
-- `APPLICATIONINSIGHTS_CONNECTION_STRING`: The connection string to use for connecting to the Azure Application Insights service. *This is set automatically by Azure.*
 - `HOST_NAME`: The host name at which the deployed server is reachable, e.g. `example.com`. *This is set automatically by Azure.*

 In addition, the following environment variables must be injected into the node instance using the `cross-env` package: